 With enough drift, an iterative task will begin missing its deadlines, and will either produce the wrong results, or will fail completely, resulting in arbitrary failures up to catastrophic loss of the enclosing system.

 Many systems have moved to a virtualization approach to fielding systems.
 Sometimes the virtual system is only an OS change, such as running Windows and Linux on the same hardware.
 Sometimes the virtual system is hardware and software.
 Sometimes hardware is dedicated, such as 2 cores from an 8 core system, while in others the virtual system under consideration only executes when needed.
-The discussion of virtualization includes the common notions, such as VMWare™, Hypervisor™, but also include systems as diverse as satisfying ARINC 653[ARINC 653], which uses a time-based partition approach to schedule mixed criticality systems on a single CPU.
+The discussion of virtualization includes the common notions, such as hypervisors, but also include systems as diverse as satisfying ARINC 653[ARINC 653], which uses a time-based partition approach to schedule mixed criticality systems on a single CPU.

 In any case, when a system is virtual, its connection with the real world (i.e. hardware and virtualizer) clocks is indirect.
 Clocks for the virtualized system are updated when the system resumes, and time may “jump” or may advance much faster than normal until the clocks are synchronized with the real world.
 This can result in processes being mis-synchronized or missing deadlines if time jumps or progresses too quickly for the task to get its work completed.

-If an attacker is aware that an application is virtualized, and can determine what other virtualized applications share the same resource, they may be able to generate load for the other virtualized applications so that the one in question can not retain enough resources to function correctly.
+If an attacker is aware that an application is virtualized, or that it is depending upon a non-realtime clock, and can determine what other applications share the same resource, they may be able to generate load for the other virtualized applications so that the one in question can not retain enough resources to function correctly.

-6.ZZ.2 Cross references
+7.ZZ.2 Cross references